tylerthomasallen/docs/src/pages/links/link-domain.md

 If you want to use a custom domain or subdomain for your Branch links instead of the `XXXX.app.link` domain, setting one up is simple.

-!!! note "Avoid switching later"
+!!! warning "Avoid switching later"
 	We recommend that you choose one domain or subdomain to use with Branch and stick with it, as switching can cause significant problems with your existing links.

 !!! tip "Updates to Universal & App Links configuration"